MichalLytek/type-graphql/docs/scalars.md

 }
 ```

-Optionally, you can declare the association between the reflected property type and your scalars to automatically map them (no need to explicit type annotation!):
+Optionally, we can declare the association between the reflected property type and our scalars to automatically map them (no need for explicit type annotation!):

 ```typescript
 @ObjectType()